 Please refer to the University policy for graduate admissions.

 International applicants must submit evidence of proficiency in the English language, usually through the TOEFL, MELAB, or IELTS.
+Conditional admission will not be given for low English proficiency scores.

 Students on an F-1 visa, or with a scholarship from their government, may also be subject to restrictions on the number of online courses they can take, either on a semester basis or in total.
 If this is the case, please note that the required courses for the Enterprise Architecture and Digital Science Cognition and Communication concentrations are generally delivered in an online format, so those concentrations may be less suitable for international students under these constraints who want to pursue the degree on the Kent State campus.